Nova Scotia Business PNP

 1. Nova Scotia Entrepreneur – Nova Scotia Business PNP

-The Nova Scotia Entrepreneur Stream is for experienced business owners and senior business managers.
+The Nova Scotia Entrepreneur Stream is for experienced business owners and senior managers.
 They need to have a good amount of money and be willing to start or buy a new business in Nova Scotia.
 After a year, you might get permanent residence.

 Work Experience